lorenzo-stoakes/kernel-scripts/README.md

 * `makeLinux` - Creates a [qemu][qemu] kernel development environment.
 The image is an Arch Linux system.
-* `buildLinux` - Configures and builds the kernel, placing header and module files into the dev env image.
+* `buildLinux` - Configures and builds the kernel, optionally placing header and module files into the dev env image.
+It accepts a single optional argument which, if provided, specifies a cross-compile target architecture.
 * `configLinux` - Sets kernel configuration options for the development environment.
 * `rebuildLinux` - Same as `buildLinux` but runs `make mrproper` first.
 * `installLinux` - Installs header and module files into the dev env image.
 This